JohnLCaron/rlauxe/docs/ClcaErrorRates.md

 are more likely to be affected than others.
 Its worth noting that error rates combine machine errors with human errors of fetching and interpreting ballots.

-We currently have two ways of setting error rates.
+We currently have two ways of setting error rates in the mvrs.
 Following COBRA, the user can specify the "apriori" error rates for p1, p2, p3, p4.
 Otherwise, they can specify a "fuzz pct" (explained below), and the apriori error rates are derived from it.

 In both cases, we use CORBRA's adaptive estimate of the error rates that does a weighted average of the apriori and the actual error rate from previous samples.
 These estimates are used in COBRA's OptimalLambda algorithm, which finds the optimal bet given the error rates.

-This algorithm is used when estimating the sample size, and also when doing the actual audit.
+This algorithm is used both when estimating the sample size, and also when doing the actual audit.

 ## CLCA error rates